yinxusen/learning_to_generalize/README.md

 Suppose the directory of the Deepword is `$PDIR`.

-Suppose the directory that contains this file is `CDIR`.
+Suppose the directory that contains this file is `$CDIR`.

+### Sample data and games

+We provide sample data and games in the repository.
+Notice that our raw data and games are up to 10GB, so we suggest users generate their training data with the Deepword repository.

+We will figure out how to share all data and games later.
+Before that, you can request full data and games through email (yinxusen AT gmail DOT com).

 ### Train CNN student model